LouisBarranqueiro/hexo-theme-tranquilpeak/README.md

 All kinds of contributions (enhancements, new features, documentation & code improvements, issues & bugs reporting) are welcome.

+All pull requests must be done on the `dev` branch.

 ## License ##

 Tranquilpeak-hexo-theme is released under the terms of the [GNU General Public License v3.0](https://github.com/LouisBarranqueiro/tranquilpeak-hexo-theme/blob/master/LICENSE)